Food Processing Conveyor Belt Inspection Checklist

 Failure risk: Worker injury, OSHA citation, production shutdown

 Emergency stop function — Test every E-stop along the conveyor line.
-Confirm each one halts the belt completely within the required distance.
+Confirm each one halts the belt completely within the required stopping distance.
+Document test results by location and shift.
+A non-functional E-stop is an immediate OSHA citation and production stoppage.

-Warning labels & signage — Verify all safety stickers and warning signs are present, legible, and not obscured by product buildup or cleaning damage.
+Warning labels and signage — Verify all safety stickers and warning signs are present, legible, and not obscured by product buildup or cleaning damage.
+Deteriorated or missing safety labels are cited in approximately 22% of OSHA food processing inspections as a contributing violation.

 Sanitation & Hygiene Compliance